Impact Grants to Humanize the Way We Care

 4. Evaluation.
 How will you know it made a difference?
 How will you measure or reflect on success – big or small?

 5. Impact.
-How will this idea help patients feel more human, seen, or supported?
+How will this idea help healthcare team members (or patients) feel more human, seen, or supported?
 Roughly how many people could this impact?

 C. Additional Information

 1. Budget.
 State the total funds requested.
-Please share a short, itemized budget for materials and supplies (maximum $1500).
+Please share a short, itemized budget for materials and supplies (maximum $2000).
+Team-building events often require food.
+Please ensure that less than 20% of the budget is used for food.
+Budgets up to $3000 will be considered with a well-justified budget and high likelihood of sustainability.

 How to submit application: Use the above outline to structure the application.
 Submit all materials as a single PDF to HumanizeMedicine@jh.edu .